microsoft/FeatureManagement-Dotnet/README.md

 ],
 "EnabledFor": [
     {
-        "Name": "On"
+        "Name": "AlwaysOn"
     }
 ]
 ```

-In the above example, the feature is enabled by the `On` filter and assigns the variant set for `DefaultWhenEnabled`, which is the `OffVariant` variant.
+In the above example, the feature is enabled by the `AlwaysOn` filter and assigns the variant set for `DefaultWhenEnabled`, which is the `OffVariant` variant.
 The `OffVariant` variant has the `StatusOverride` property set to `Disabled`, so calling `IsEnabledAsync` for this feature will return disabled, even though the feature would otherwise be enabled by its filters.

 ## Caching